-Retiree Contribution Increase Rate: 2021 trend on contributions was adjusted to projected 2022 contribution rates, including anticipated wellness credits and enrollment migration.
+Retiree Contribution Increase Rate and enrollment migration.
+I changes.
+A monthly contributed years in which the premiur remain flat for five years.
+E with the assumptions in Sefor medical and prescription 2022 trend on contributions was adjusted to projected 2023 contribution rates, including anticipated wellness credits and enrollment migration.
+Employer contribution rates for 2023 were adopted in accordance with recent legislative changes.
 A monthly contribution of \$4 was assumed for spouses and contributory retirees in the MA Base plan for years in which the premium is \$0.
 Retiree/spouse contributions for the 80/20 and 70/30 plans were assumed to remain flat for five years.
 Employer contributions are assumed to change over the next five years in accordance with the assumptions in Segal's most recent quarterly financial projections.
 Beyond that point, retiree contributions for medical and prescription drugs were assumed to increase at the same blended trend rate as medical and prescription drug cost.
 After 10 years, all contributions are assumed to increase at ultimate trend of 5.0%.

-Assumption for Tobacco Attestation The percentage of participation years. ants in the 80/ 20 Plan that c omplete a Tob acco Attestatio on is assumed to be 98.5% in all Administrative Expenses: Administrative expense loads of \$358 per participant (retiree and spouse) for Non-Medicare retiree and of \$100 for Medicare retirees (blended MA & non-MA), increasing at 3.0% per year thereafter were added to projected incurred claims cost in developing the benefit obligations.
-An adjustment is applied to 2021 Non-Medicare administrative expense trend to account for savings of 23.3% from the TPA contract effective January 1, 2022.
+Assumption for Tobacco Attestation The percentage of participage years.
+The percentage of participants in the 80/20 Plan that complete a Tobacco Attestation is assumed to be 98.9% in all years.

+Administrative Expenses: Medicare retirees (blended claims cost in developing the expense trend to account for the expense trend t Administrative expense loads of \$246 per participant (retiree and spouse) for Non-Medicare retiree and of \$78 for Medicare retirees (blended MA & non-MA), increasing at 3.0% per year thereafter were added to projected incurred claims cost in developing the benefit obligations.
+An adjustment is applied to 2022 prescription drug administrative expense trend to account for from the new PBM contract effective January 1, 2023.
 (Adjustment is reduced for Medicare expense trend as savings only applies to non-MA participants.)

-Plan Design: Development of plan liabili ties was base d on the subst antive plan of I penefits in effe ct as describe d in Exhibit III.
-Maximum Benefits: There are no annual or life time maximun n benefits ass umed.
-Plan Enrollment Assumptions Based on most recent fina 2021-2025 for enrollment r lan Enrollmen t Assumptions are valued by adjusting the t rend for Non-Medicare Retiree 2021 2022 2023 2024 2025 80/20 Plan 46.5% 46.0% 45.5% 45.0% 44.5% 70/30 Plan 53.5% 54.0% 54.5% 55.0% 55.5% Medicare Retiree 2021 2022 2023 2024 2025 MA Base 73.4% 72.9% 75.0% 75.0% 75.0% MA Enhanced 8.4% 8.3% 10.0% 10.0% 10.0% 70/30 Plan 18.3% 18.8% 15.0% 15.0% 15.0%
+Plan Design: Development of plan liabili ties was base d on the subst antive plan of I benefits in effe ect as described in Exhibit III.

+Maximum Benefits: There are no annual or life There are no annual or lifetime maximum benefits assumed.

+Plan Enrollment Assumptions Based on most recent fina 2022-2025 for enrollment r lan Enrollmen t Assumptions are valued by adjusting the trend for

+Non-Medicare Retiree 2022 2023 2024 2025

+80/20 Plan 43.8% 43.3% 42.8% 42.3%

+70/30 Plan 56.2% 56.7% 57.2% 57.7%

+Medicare Retiree 2022 2023 2024 2025

+MA Base 72.0% 75.0% 75.0% 75.0%

+MA Enhanced 8.5% 10.0% 10.0% 10.0%

+70/30 Plan 19.5% 15.0% 15.0% 15.0%